Cheap Internet for Seniors

 Summary:Pricing

 CenturyLink’s internet plans start at $55 monthly (or $50 in select locations).
-There are no promotional rates that expire after a few months, which we really appreciate; customers don’t have to worry about busting their budget or future price hikes.
+There are no promotional rates that expire after a few months, which we appreciate.
+Customers don’t have to worry about busting their budget because of future price hikes.
 One downside to CenturyLink is that it doesn’t offer many plan options.
 When we chose a plan, we could only pick between the Simply Unlimited Internet plan (100 Mbps) for $55 per month and the Fiber Internet plan (940 Mbps) for $75 per month.
-We would have liked to see more options in between, as well as cheaper plans with slower speeds, like the 50 Mbps plan from AT&T.
+We would have liked to see more options in between, plus cheaper plans with slower speeds, such as the 50 Mbps plan from AT&T.

 Pro Tip: If your internet plan has a data cap and you’re connecting additional items such as hearing aids, a medical alert device, or a home security system, stay on top of your data consumption.

-In addition to its traditional internet plans, CenturyLink’s prepaid internet offers the simplicity of month-to-month pricing, no long-term contract, and no required credit check or deposit.
-CenturyLink’s prepaid prices can vary by location, like the postpaid plans.
+In addition to its traditional internet plans, CenturyLink’s prepaid internet offers the simplicity of month-to-month pricing, no long-term contracts, and no required credit check or deposit.
+CenturyLink’s prepaid prices can vary by location, just like the postpaid plans.

 Speed and Reliability

 During testing, we found that CenturyLink’s 100 Mbps plan offered a reliable, fast connection.
 We recorded an average download speed of about 85 Mbps.
 At this speed, we could check emails, hop on a Zoom call, play online games, watch YouTube videos, and surf the web on multiple devices.
-One of our tech experts has had CenturyLink for four years, and they’ve had only a few short outages in that period.
+One of our tech experts has had CenturyLink for four years, and they’ve had only a few short outages during that time.
 We experienced one brief outage while testing CenturyLink, which is something we can’t say about any other provider.
-Thankfully, it lasted only about 10 minutes, after which time our internet was back on track!
+Thankfully, it lasted only about 10 minutes, and then our internet was back on track!

 Service Area

 CenturyLink offers the smallest service area on this list.
 That said, it is available to millions of customers across 16 states, including Minnesota, Oregon, and Nevada.
 Like AT&T, CenturyLink has invested heavily in fiber internet infrastructure, helping to bring faster internet to more people, particularly those who live in the Pacific Northwest.
-We can attest to this, as our tech team tested out CenturyLink in Washington state.
+We can attest to that, since our tech team tested CenturyLink in Washington state.

 -